Parasite fauna of wild ungulates in Kazakhstan: current state and analysis

 DOI:

-This review summarizes current data on the parasite fauna of wild ungulates in Kazakhstan and provides an analysis of its structure, host associations, and contemporary trends.
-Wild ungulates represent an important component of biodiversity in the region, including 12 species from different taxonomic groups and ecological niches.
-Literature data indicate a high species richness of parasites, with a predominance of geohelminths over biohelminths and a primary localization in the digestive tract.
-A total of dozens of helminth species have been recorded in key host species such as saiga (Saiga tatarica), argali (Ovis ammon), maral (Cervus elaphus sibiricus), roe deer (Capreolus pygargus), Siberian ibex (Capra sibirica), and goitered gazelle (Gazella subgutturosa).
-The parasite fauna is characterized by a complex structure and a high degree of overlap between host species.
-A significant proportion of parasites are shared between wild and domestic animals, indicating active exchange within natural and anthropogenically transformed ecosystems.
+Results.
+The parasite fauna exhibits high species richness, with a clear predominance of geohelminths over biohelminths and primary localization in the digestive tract.
+Dozens of helminth species have been recorded in key hosts, including saiga (Saiga tatarica), argali (Ovis ammon), maral (Cervus elaphus sibiricus), roe deer (Capreolus pygargus), Siberian ibex (Capra sibirica), and goitered gazelle (Gazella subgutturosa).
+The community structure is complex, showing a significant overlap between host species.
+Critically, a substantial proportion of parasites are shared between wild and domestic animals, indicating active cross-species transmission in both natural and anthropogenically transformed ecosystems.